-Aiii What having a duty of care means for a care giving organisation
+- What having a duty of care means for a caregiving organisation

-Notes for supervision with John to explain and discuss duty of care in the role of the social support worker.
+Notes for supervision with John to explain and discuss the duty of care in the role of an adult care worker

 What is Duty of Care?

 Duty of care is the moral or legal obligation to ensure the safety and well-being of other individuals.
-We all have a duty of care towards the clients that we support, whether this be ensuring they take their medication or making sure that their home is free from dangerous hazards.
-It can also mean working with other professionals on the client’s behalf, such as getting advice from their GP if they refuse their medication or contacting the police or social services safeguarding team if you have suspicions that there has been abuse.
-It is also important to remember that our role involves promoting choice for individuals, sometimes in difficult circumstances and to take choices away from them would constitute as abuse in itself.
+We all have a duty of care towards the clients that we support, whether this is supporting them to take their medication or making sure that their home is free from dangerous hazards.
+It can also mean working with other professionals on the client’s behalf, such as getting advice from their GP if they refuse their medication or contacting the police or social services safeguarding team if there are suspicions of abuse or neglect.
+It is also important to remember that our role involves promoting choice for individuals, (sometimes in difficult circumstances) so to take choices away from them would constitute abuse itself.

 How Does Duty of Care Affect Our Work?

-Social care workers are bound to work with the law as well as adhering to company policies, procedures and agreed ways of working (e.g. CQC’s Key Lines of Enquiry).
-It is also advisable to follow the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England.
+Adult care workers are bound to work within the law as well as adhere to company policies, procedures and agreed ways of working (e.g. CQC’s Key Lines of Enquiry).
+It is also best practice to follow the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England.
 Risk assessments may need to be written for certain activities and situations.

 Practically, this involves things like reporting hazards, keeping records of incidents and contacting other professionals (e.g. GP, social services, psychologist etc.) when needed.
-It also means ensuring individuals have all the facts necessary to make informed choices and to respect their choice when they make it (even if we don’t agree with it ourselves).
+It also means ensuring individuals have all the facts necessary to make informed choices and that their decisions are respected (even if we don’t agree with them ourselves).

 What Does Having Duty of Care Mean For Our Organisation?